 Take a moment to remember veterans at your meeting, even if you aren’t inviting a veteran to speak to your unit.

-These resources have clear applications for a unit leader looking to design an activity for younger or old boys.
+These resources have clear applications for a unit leader looking to design an activity for their Scouts.

 Have a Scout recite a Veterans Day speech

 A simple way to honor this special day might be to ask one of your Scouts to recite all or part of a Veterans Day speech given by a president or other top official.

 You’ll find dozens of speeches available on the VA’s site, including ones by Barack Obama, George W. Bush, and Gerald R. Ford, the only president who was an Eagle Scout.